The Best Restaurants in Ixtapa Zihuatanejo

 Ixtapa has a more open feel and features boulevards lined with luxury hotels owned by the prestigious chains, shopping malls, manicured gardens, two golf courses, and a gleaming marina.
-They take their food very seriously in this part of the world and every March there is an Ixtapa-Zihuatanejo Food & Wine Festival which gives you the opportunity to go on different food and restaurant tours and to attend seminars and workshops with some of the world’s best chefs.
-As for finding good restaurants in the area, check out Playa Troncones just north of Ixtapa, it’s a lovely laid-back beach with some nice restaurants.
+They take their food very seriously in this part of the world.
+Every March, there is an Ixtapa-Zihuatanejo Food & Wine Festival that allows you to go on different food and restaurant tours and attend seminars and workshops with some of the world’s best chefs.
+To find good restaurants in the area, check out Playa Troncones just north of Ixtapa; it’s a lovely laid-back beach with some nice restaurants.

 In particular, try to visit the Jardin del Eden – an attractive covered outdoor dining area with a lovely oceanfront setting and surrounded by gorgeous tropical vegetation.
-The service is very friendly and the French owner/chef goes out of his way to make you feel at home.
+The service is amiable, and the French owner/chef goes out of his way to make you feel at home.
 The seafood dishes are varied and delicious, with the lobster special and tuna steak being particularly good.
-There are vegetarian options and the wood oven baked pizza and bread are scrumptious.
+There are vegetarian options, and the wood oven baked pizza and bread are scrumptious.
 For an elegant restaurant with spectacular ocean views from terraces up above the beach and bay,

-Villa de la Selva at the southern end of Ixtapa (near Las Brisas hotel) is definitely worth a visit.
+Villa de la Selva at the southern end of Ixtapa (near Las Brisas hotel) is definitely worth visiting.
 The restaurant blends contemporary Mexican with Mediterranean cuisine and plenty of seafood; the fresh fish, lobster bisque, and red snapper are all delicious, as are the deserts.
-The prices are a little on the steep side, even for Ixtapa, especially for the wines and cocktails, but after all you’re paying that bit extra for the fantastic view – try to get there just before sunset.
-La Casa Que Canta in Zihuatanejo shares some of the characteristics of Villa de la Selva: stunning ocean views, marvelous seafood and Mexican dishes, and prices that are a little higher than average for the area.
-If you’d like some classes in preparing traditional Mexican cuisine, Patio Mexica in Zihuatanejo is a great place to learn and includes a shopping trip to the food market and a light lunch in the charming patio.
+The prices are a little on the steep side, even for Ixtapa, especially for the wines and cocktails, but after all, you’re paying that bit extra for the fantastic view – try to get there just before sunset.
+La Casa Que Canta in Zihuatanejo shares some of the characteristics of Villa de la Selva: stunning ocean views, marvelous seafood, and Mexican dishes, and prices that are a little higher than average for the area.
+If you’d like some classes in preparing traditional Mexican cuisine, Patio Mexica in Zihuatanejo is a great place to learn and includes a shopping trip to the food market and a light lunch on the charming patio.